manmeetjuneja/Java-Everyday/README.md

 # Java_programs
-Its my practice programs repository.
+Its my practice programs repository with codechef solutions.
 Hope it helps you 😊